rtlrecguy-del/leradioapp/README.md

 Program filters out static using noise models for reception problems such as hiss.

 Device records or listens to one station at a time.

+When A recording is scheduled it is generally set to run for an hour if not asked for duration.

 I will be trying to improve this but multiple tuners are less needed for radio.

 I have had success running the Docker container on older intel hardware and devices like La Frite by Libre computer.